Sharing our coastal den reveal! See how we transformed this little-used bedroom into a cozy sanctuary for relaxing and watching movies.

 IT’S DEN REVEAL DAY!
 I’m so excited to share our coastal den reveal with you today, so I’m just going to get right to it!
-You can read more about our original den ideas & design plans and our updated design plans and progress for a little background on this project.
+You can read more about our original den ideas & design plans plus our updated design plans and progress for a little background on this project.
 Today we’ll just get right to the pretty pictures and details!

 A huge thank you to my friends at Serena & Lily for providing me with several of the products I chose for this reveal.
 As always, all thoughts and opinions of products are my own.
 This post also contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 So, we talked it over quite a bit for the last year, and ultimately decided the room would be best served as a den.
 Since it’s actually a bedroom, it felt weird calling it a family room so the “den” term stuck.
-We took our time to think through the possibilities and what we needed in the space, and in January I ordered the sectional to get the ball rolling on our makeover.
+We took our time to think through the room possibilities and what we needed in the space, and in January I ordered the sectional to get the ball rolling on our den makeover.

-One of my favorite details in the new space is the board and batten grid wall that Kurtis and I added.
+One of my favorite decor details in the new space is the board and batten grid wall that Kurtis and I added.
 It gives this relatively neutral room some major visual impact!
 I went with four rows of squares (which is one more row than we used in our guest bedroom and office).
 Since it’s the same color as the other walls in the room (Benjamin Moore Simply White), I wanted the graphic detail to stand out a bit more.
 I love how it turned out!
 We have a board and batten grid tutorial if you’re interested in how we install these types of walls.
 Getting the boards up typically only takes half a day.
 It’s the caulking and sanding and painting that ends up being much more involved.
 But to me, it’s totally worth all the work!

 The sectional is still too short in the middle section (new legs arrived yesterday and haven’t been attached yet) but we’re really happy with it so far!
-I’ll plan to do a more thorough review once we’ve had it several months.
-You can see the specifics on what we ordered here.
+I’ll plan to do a more thorough sofa review once we’ve had it several months.
+You can see the exact specifics on what we ordered here.

 And here’s a quick look from another angle.
 Initially, I hadn’t even considered leaving the hats on the wall.
-But when I saw how they looked above the TV, I actually loved it!
-I had to do a little rearranging (and leave some space for more) but the hats are perfect yet again in this space!
+But when I saw how eye-catching they looked above the TV, I actually loved it!
+I had to do a little rearranging (and leave some space for more) but the hats are perfect yet again in this airy space!
 Especially since each one was purchased on or for a specific vacation we took!
-I can’t wait to see the collection grow over the years.
+I can’t wait to see the collection grows over the years.

-The Market Coffee Table is actually intended for outdoors, so I knew it would be durable enough for our den!
+The Market Coffee Table is actually intended for outdoors, so I knew it would be durable enough for our remodelled den!
 I love the removable white enamel tray and all the interior storage available.
-It may or may not be perfect for hiding more throw pillows 😉 The wood tones also add some much needed warmth to the space!
+It may or may not be perfect for hiding more throw pillows 😉 The warm welcoming wood tones also add some much needed warmth to the space!

 I’m obsessing over this pillow pattern combo.
 The wide stripe pillow, tassel stripe pillow and palm print pillow are now three of my favorites ever!
 Two of the three are actually indoor/outdoor pillows so I know they’ll be durable while also looking super cute!